RSRamKumar/SQL_Practice/README.md

 # SQL_Practice
-SQL Questions solved from public sites
+SQL and Pandas Questions solved from public sites